MartinHelmut/number-generator/README.md

 #### Hash based on different seeds

-Different seeds generate different results for the same input string. **Only whole numbers are valid seed** values for the `murmurhash2_x86_32` function!
+Different seeds generate different results for the same input string. **Only whole numbers are valid seed** values for any murmur hash function!

 ```javascript
 const hash1 = murmurhash2_x86_32('My string.', 1);